asadrazanaqv/Diabetes_Prediction_Machine_Learning_Project/README.md

 🎯 Objective

 To develop a reliable machine learning model that can assist in early detection of diabetes and support medical decision-making.

-🖥️ How to Run

-Open the project in Spyder or your preferred Python IDE.

-Install dependencies:

---> pip install numpy pandas scikit-learn matplotlib seaborn streamlit -->Run the Streamlit app to get a user-friendly interface:

-streamlit run diabetes_prediction_webapp.py

-🌐 Live Demo

-Try the live app here:
-Diabetes Prediction Web App

-Note: Replace your-username and your-repo with your actual GitHub username and repository name.